-Although it may seem as though cycling is quite straightforward and does not require much training or strategy, there are a number of important tips that can help ensure that you have proper cycling form.
+Although it may seem as though cycling is quite straightforward and does not require much training or strategy, there are a number of important tips that can help ensure that you have a proper cycling form.

 Make Sure Your Bike Fits Your Body Properly

-One of the most important things to consider when it comes to improving your cycling form, is the fact that your bike size needs to be proportionate to your body size.
+One of the most important things to consider when it comes to improving your cycling form is the fact that your bike size needs to be proportionate to your body size.

 This refers to the length of your arms and legs, as well as the size and length of your torso.
 If your bike doesn’t fit you correctly, you will truly never be able to maintain proper cycling form.

 A bike that is too big or too small will put you in the wrong riding position, and as a result, will compromise your cycling form.
 Make sure that your legs can comfortably reach and properly operate the bike pedals while sitting.

 Also, be sure to consider your reach and how that translates into an optimal handlebar distance.
 Things like crank length/radius, handlebar height, and saddle positioning are all incredibly crucial.